tgtubbs/cbb_database/README.md

-Code for creating a college basketball database
+In-progress code for creating a college basketball database.